-The Monterey Bay National Marine Sanctuary’s rocky shores are characterized by a fascinating and diverse array of intertidal organisms.
-The dramatic influence of the mixed, semi-diurnal tidal cycle exposes intertidal invertebrates and algae to large fluctuations in temperature, desiccation (drying out) and wave action, with two high and two low tides per day.
-This range of environmental variables in turn interacts with biological factors to create the distinct zonation patterns evident on any trip to the rocky shore.
+In Greater Farallones and Monterey Bay National Marine Sanctuaries, the rocky shores are characterized by a fascinating and diverse array of intertidal organisms.
+The dramatic influence of the tidal cycle exposes this region’s inhabitants to large fluctuations in temperature, desiccation (drying out) and wave action twice per day.

 - establishing the health of this ecosystem

 - determining how rocky shores respond to various disturbances

 Staff from both the Greater Farallones and Monterey Bay sanctuaries are involved in two rocky-shore research projects:

 - Long-term Monitoring Program and Experiential Training for Students (LiMPETS)

 - The Partnership for Interdisciplinary Studies of Coastal Oceans (PISCO)

 In the Monterey Bay sanctuary, a study on visitor use and marine reserves at Point Pinos in Pacific Grove has evaluated how visitors affect rocky-shore communities.

 In the Greater Farallones sanctuary, the Duxbury Reef Restoration Program analyzes visitor data, determines baseline species diversity patterns and abundance on the reef, and identifies high- and low-impact areas regarding visitor use.